sebastian-sz/sebastian-sz/README.md

 ### Hi there 👋
-My name is Sebastian and I'm a Machine Learning Engineer @ Software Mill.
+My name is Sebastian and I'm a Machine Learning Engineer @ Noctuai.

 ### My projects:
 Be sure to check out my pinned projects below!